4.7

 How much does the Staten Island Ferry cost?

 The Staten Island Ferry is free.
-The New York City Department of Transportation operates it.

 Featured Image: Rajacreator.com